Woman Says Stranger Climbed Through Motel Room Window, Groped Her

 The sheriff's department says the man was driving a white SUV.

-With the help of security pictures that show the suspect, investigators are hoping someone recognizes the man.
+With the help of security videos that show the suspect, investigators are hoping someone recognizes the man.

 FOX40 spoke with people who work nearby, who say the area can be a little dangerous at night near the motel.

-“Constantly watching my back, every single time I leave to go to my car.
-Actually, sometimes will run because it’s scary,” said Nicole Smith, who manages a restaurant near the motel.
+"Constantly watching my back every single time I leave to go to my car.
+Like I actually sometimes will run because it's scary," said Nicole Smith, who manages a restaurant near the motel.

 If you recognize the man you are asked to contact Detective Perez at 530-642-4720 and refer to case number 18-4521.